helloaziz07/deepfake_image_detection_xai/README.md

 Repository Structure

-├── With Augmentation/         # All the script files with augmentation ├── Without Augmentation/      # All the script files without augmentation └── README.md       # Project overview (this file)
+├── With Data Augmentation/         # All the script files with augmentation ├── Without Data Augmentation/      # All the script files without augmentation ├── Explainable AI (XAI ).ipynb     # Jupyter Notebook for Explainable AI (XAI) └── README.md                       # Project overview and documentation